-- March 1 for May graduation
+- March 1 for May conferral

-- June 1 for August graduation
+- June 1 for August conferral

-- October 1 for December graduation
+- October 1 for December conferral

 Students who do not graduate at that time will need to complete a new application for graduation to be considered for the next degree conferral.
 Students may petition to participate in the Commencement ceremony if the student is within 3 credit hours or one requirement of fulfilling graduation requirements.
-The petition form must be returned to the Office of Records and Registration by the application for graduation deadline in order to be considered.
+The petition form must be returned to the Registrar's Office by the application for graduation deadline in order to be considered.
 Graduates may defer their participation in commencement to the next available opportunity.
 Note that graduates may only participate in one commencement ceremony.